Cocoa Prices Rally Sharply on Concern about Ghana Sales Restrictions

-Cocoa prices today are sharply higher on concern about Ghana's plan to ration cocoa supplies for the new marketing season due to doubts about a recovery in the size of Ghana's cocoa crop.
+Cocoa prices on Monday rallied sharply on concern about Ghana's plan to ration cocoa supplies for the new marketing season due to doubts about a recovery in the size of Ghana's cocoa crop.
 Ghana is the world's second-largest cocoa producer.

 Cocoa prices have recently been undercut by improved growing conditions in West Africa.
 Maxar Technologies last week forecasted rain for most of the cocoa-growing regions of West Africa, "keeping soil moisture favorable for crop growth."